alejandracuadros/Space_Kamayuq_HackathonCassini/README.md

         - Time of Closest Approach <= 7 days.
         - Miss Distance < 10 km or Probability of Collision > 1E-6.

-2. Assess Secondary Object :
+2. Assess :
-    - Identify details about the secondary object from the CDMs (if available).
+    - Identify details about the secondary object from the CDMs.
-    - If missing, infer based on context provided in the cheat sheet (eg, object type or behavior).

-3. Formulate Recommendations :

-    Based on risk levels, suggest:
-    - No action (SAFE).
-    - Monitor (WARNING).
-    - Take action (ALERT).
+    - Who is the secondary object involved in the conjunction?
+    - What is the coordination plan?
+    - How is the risk evolving through time until today?
+    - Which CDM source seems to be the most reliable?